 A time-series of SSYEV to the Bay during the study period was developed from measured SSYEV when both water discharge (Q) and suspended sediment concentration (SSC) data were available; when only Q data were available, predicted SSYEV from the empirical Qmax-SSYEV models were used.
 Additional suspended sediment yield to the Bay from ephemeral streams was not measured, and assumed to be correlated with SSYEV from Faga’alu Stream.

-2.1.2 Faga’alu Reef: Physical setting